 Over 600 criminal and terrorism charges have been brought against the members of parliament of the People's Democratic Party (HDP) since 15 December 2015, when the Constitution was amended to authorize the wholesale lifting of parliamentary immunity.
 As a result, hundreds of trial proceedings are ongoing throughout the country against HDP parliamentarians and former parliamentarians.
 They are being tried on terrorism-related charges and charges of defamation of the President, Government or State of Turkey.
 Some of them also face older charges in relation to the KCK first-instance trial that has been ongoing for more than eight years, while others face more recent charges.
 In these cases, their parliamentary immunity was allegedly not lifted.

 Since 2018, 29 current and former parliamentarians have been sentenced to terms of imprisonment.
-Eight current and former parliamentarians are either in pretrial detention or serving prison sentences, including the former HDP co-chairs, Mr. Selahattin Demirtaş and Ms. Figen Yüksekdağ.
-Others have gone into exile.
+Since 4 November 2016, 16 current and former parliamentarians have been detained.